faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 On the picture above, the brokers use `FetchRequests` to get updates about metadata.
 Internally, metadata is a topic and brokers use the existing API between them to fetch the newest metadata information.
 Producers and consumers on the other hand, use dedicated `MetadataRequest` for receiving metadata information.
 They request information about interested topics, their partition and leaders.
-Details can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Metadata).
+Details can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Metadata)
+(scroll to the latest version).

 ### Replication from leader